-The Police Fire and Crime Commissioner produces a Police and Crime Plan which sets out the vision and priorities for policing and community safety in North Yorkshire, as well as the objectives and ambitions that the Chief Constable will be held to account against.
+The Police, Fire and Crime Commissioner is required to produce a Police, Fire and Crime Plan which sets out the vision and priorities for policing and community safety in North Yorkshire, as well as the objectives and ambitions that the Chief Constable will be held to account against.

 The plan sets out a shared vision for North Yorkshire's police service and charts our journey towards our destination.
-The Police Fire and Crime Commissioner also produces an Annual Report on progress during the year against the Policing and Corporate Priorities, as set out in the Police and Crime Plan.
+The Police, Fire and Crime Commissioner also produces an Annual Report on progress during the year against the Policing and Corporate Priorities, as set out in the Police and Crime Plan.
 The Annual Report is published as a separate document at the same time as the financial statements.